stitchdata/docs/_account-security/security/sso/azure-active-directory-single-sign-on-guide.md

               4. In the window that displays, fill in the fields as follows:
                  - **Identifier (Entity ID)**: Copy and paste the **Identifier (Entity ID) value from Stitch** into this field and check the **Default** checkbox.

+                    **Note**: You can leave or remove the initial default `adapplicationregistry` Entity ID.
+If you leave it, verify that the **Default** box is checked next to the value from Stitch.
                  - **Reply URL**: Copy and paste the **Reply URL value from Stitch** into this field and check the **Default** checkbox.

                  The page should look similar to the following: